syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Columns.md

 ## Resizing

-The The [`AllowResizing`](https://help.syncfusion.com/api/js/ejgrid#members:allowresizing "AllowResizing") property enables the grid to set the width to columns based on resizing the grid column manually.
+The The `AllowResizing` property enables the grid to set the width to columns based on resizing the grid column manually.

 ### Resizing modes

-[`ResizeSettings.ResizeMode`](https://help.syncfusion.com/api/js/ejgrid#members:resizesettings-resizemode "ResizeSettings.ResizeMode") mode is used to change the resizing modes.
+`ResizeMode` property of `ResizeSettings` is used to change the resizing modes.
 It indicates whether to define mode of resizing.

 <table>